 Planning tip: Bring a tent and binoculars.
 You can camp right on the smooth sandy beach, and the “bins” will enhance your appreciation of the resident wildlife including eagles and ospreys.

 Best beach for avoiding the crowds

-The huge, dune-rimmed beach at Stanhope on the north shore of Prince Edward Island sees far fewer tourists than its immediate neighbors.
+The huge, dune-rimmed beach at Stanhope, on the north shore of Prince Edward Island, sees far fewer tourists than neighbors like Cavendish Beach.
 For a quiet ramble, free of bustle and bounding dogs, head to the boardwalk that traverses the park's marram-grass dunes, an important nesting site for the piping plover.

-Continue west and you’ll encounter the Covehead Harbour Lighthouse, a white clapboard structure that exudes a diminutive PEI charm.
-Track east, and you’ll end up at Dalvay by The Sea, a handsome Queen Anne revival style hotel built in 1895.
+Continue west and you’ll encounter the Covehead Harbour Lighthouse, a white clapboard structure that exudes PEI charm.
+Track east, and you’ll end up at Dalvay by the Sea, a handsome Queen Anne revival–style hotel built in 1895.

 Best beach for swimming

-Canada might not plug its beaches like its national parks or cosmopolitan cities, but it can legitimately claim to possess the longest freshwater beach in the world.
-Wasaga Beach, in the Ontario town of the same name, is a 8.7-mile-long (14km) expanse of soft sand that kisses the shores of Georgian Bay in Lake Huron.
-This is the closest full-fledged beach resort to Toronto and thousands of visitors pile in every summer when the elongated strip can get rowdy.
+Canada may be less known for its beaches than for its stupendous national parks or cosmopolitan cities, but it can legitimately claim to possess the longest freshwater beach in the world.
+Wasaga Beach, in the Ontario town of the same name, is an 8.7-mile-long (14km) expanse of soft sand that kisses the shores of Georgian Bay in Lake Huron.
+The beach is part of a provincial park, meaning it’s equipped with trails and opportunities to spot owls and woodpeckers.
+Since this is the closest full-fledged beach resort to Toronto, thousands of visitors pile in every summer and the elongated strip can get rowdy.

 Best beach for surfing